• Skip to primary navigation

 How to make a chocolate ganache cake

-Step 1.
-To make chocolate sponge cake, preheat the oven to 355°F (180°C).
-Grease an 8-inch pan (20 cm in diameter) with softened butter and a pastry brush.
+Step 1: To make a chocolate sponge cake, preheat the oven to 355°F (180°C).
+Grease an 8-inch (20 cm) pan with softened butter and a pastry brush.

 Pro tip: Consult the chocolate Genoise recipe for step-by-step photographed explanations, helpful tips, and tricks.